0.8 C

 • The Hall of Honor

-This grand hall features the flags and banners of Swedish regiments from the 17th century to the present day.
-It also houses a treasure trove of weapons, uniforms, and other regimental artifacts.
+The flags and banners of Swedish regiments from the 17th century to the present are displayed in this magnificent hall.
+In addition, it contains a wealth of uniforms, weapons, and other regimental relics.

 • Cold War Room